ParticularSpace/A9-README-Generator/Develop/README.md

   ## Contributing

-  me myself and manny
+  Sam, Manny (instructor), UC Berkeley coding bootcamp

   ## Tests

-  lmao you should kknow
+  run node on index.js

   ## Questions

   If you have any questions about the repo, open an issue or contact me directly at [samejones2018@gmail.com](mailto:samejones2018@gmail.com).
-You can find more of my work at [ParticularSpace](github.com).
+You can find more of my work at [ParticularSpace](github.com/ParticularSpace).